-These dynamics play out in marketing as well.
 As marketers we often create content for people we know very little about, and what we think we know is gained more through statistical analysis than observation or actual relating.
-As a copywriter, my job is to create empathic connections between brands and people, using my own words and being informed by strategy.
-This is where my being Aspie gives me a head start — I am already well-practiced in putting myself in another’s shoes and feeling their life experience from the inside out.
+Part of a copywriter's job is to use words in a way that creates empathic connections between brands and people.
+It's the art of putting yourself in another’s shoes and feeling their life experience from the inside out.

-Because that’s what empathy is — our capacity to understand and share the feelings of other people.
+And that’s what empathy is — our capacity to understand and share other people's feelings.
 This innate human quality is imparted onto brands as a result of people, like copywriters (or marketers in general), being behind the content for the experience.
 We do this with various degrees of success and intentionality, but we cannot escape the trend towards humanising non-human brands and corporations in these ways.

 Empathy is at the heart of innovation of any kind, because it’s engaged in solving challenges for others.
 Design thinkers, product developers and marketers use their understanding of a reality they may not share, identify a challenge within it and apply their craft to provide a solution.
 Our ability to empathise is in direct relation to our ability to succeed in this venture (up to a point).
 Whether your craft is product development, design, copywriting or client service, this empathic connection forms the building blocks of the trust that grows between brand and consumer.